 The series so far has been superb television, and while this is technically a mostly prequel series it's really best enjoyed if one first watches Breaking Bad.

-I'm curious to see it, but this wasn't a driving matter for me.
+The same day, HBO Max subscribers have been told to expect the latest relaunch for Batman with the streaming release of The Batman (2022 PG-13 2h 56m) I'm curious to see it, but this wasn't a driving matter for me.
 I was content to wait for it to come to my home screens.
 I'm open to (yet another) interpretation of the characters, but despite being steeped in decades of related lore these DC items remain very casual-level fan involvement for me.
 Warner/DC's approach of recasting and re-presenting different directors' interpretations of the same characters and city across the years - frequently including variations on the same first meetings - leaves it all with little to no convincing momentum.
 Don't care for this one?
 Wait a few years and you'll get yet another one to choose from.

 That's also set to hit HBO itself that Saturday, the 23rd.